Tomoe: Etymology

-Originally, the Chinese character 巴, a hieroglyphic character that represents a person lying on their stomach was applied, because of the similarity in shape.
-But it is likely not directly related to the Japanese word "Tomoe" itself.
 The character 巴 (Chinese pronunciation bā) has several meanings, ranging from a Sichuan toponym to a crust formed by dryness, parts of the body such as hands or cheeks, and, as a verb, bearing the sense of "to hope", "expect" or "be anxious over".
 The Chinese character used to depict, according to Bernhard Karlgren's interpretation of the small seal script graph, a python.

-The most common view is that the word refers to a picture e (絵) of a tomo (鞆), or drawings on the latter, the tomo in question, in archaic Japanese tömö, (Note: Roy Andrew Miller vocalizes it tömo. (止毛) This article follows Ōno et al.) being a round leather arm protector, like the bracer or gauntlet tab of European archery.
+One view is that the word refers to a picture e (絵) of a tomo (鞆), or drawings on the latter, the tomo in question, in archaic Japanese tömö, (Note: Roy Andrew Miller vocalizes it tömo. (止毛) This article follows Ōno et al.) being a round leather arm protector, like the bracer or gauntlet tab of European archery.
 Roy Andrew Miller describes it as "a small hollow sack or bulb of sewn leather with leather tie straps, sometimes embossed with a comma like decorative device (tomoe) of continental origin".
 It was worn on the left elbow or wrist of an archer either to prevent chafing from the bowstring (tsuru: 弦) twanging back to position on the release of an arrow, or to strike fear into the enemy from the sharp sound caused by the bowstring hitting the wrist guard.
 The 'tomo picture' (tomoe) can therefore be interpreted either as a visual pun on the tomo represented, or, otherwise, as taking its name from that object.
 Several such examples are conserved in Nara at the Shōsōin.

 Another view is The Japanese word itself may be of Mongolic origin, since it bears comparison with Middle Mongol tomuüa "twisted horse headdress", from the verb tomu (plait, twist), and Ordos Mongolian t'omok ('a little bag hung on a horse's head').
 In this latter connection Tang ceramic figures of horses show small sacks tethered to the lower neck, perhaps to stop the horse from throwing its head back.